So you’re planning a camping trip in the Upper Peninsula of Michigan!

 This also makes it even more important that everyone does their part to pick up after themselves!

-The Presque Isle campground is on the opposite side of the park of Lake of the Clouds, possibly the most popular spot in Porcupine Mountains State Park.
-From here is also where you can access the Escarpment Trail, possibly the best hike in the Porcupine Mountains.
+From Lake of the Clouds is also where you can access the Escarpment Trail, possibly the best hike in the Porcupine Mountains.

 For more activities, see the best of the Porcupine Mountains.